I’m not about being stingy with what I know.

 Now, you might be thinking, “What about inviting friends to become clients?”

-Good question, and I actually have a couple friends who are clients.
+Good question, and I actually have a couple of friends who are clients.
 But for some reason, in those sticky heat-of-the-moment conversations, asking my friend for money just doesn’t resonate.

 For some, that does feel authentic.
 And if that’s what resonates with you, by all means, go for it.
 For me, I don’t mind being generous as long as I’m clear about my boundaries and always feel good about my friendships.